 Defunct since November 2006

-The National Coalition to Protect Political Freedom (NCPPF) stated that its mission was “to defend the constitutional rights in the United States of political association and due process for immigrants and citizens alike," and “to help change the political climate to support due process and First Amendment rights by facilitating effective legal and political action.”
+NCPPF's stated mission was “to defend the constitutional rights in the United States of political association and due process for immigrants and citizens alike," and “to help change the political climate to support due process and First Amendment rights by facilitating effective legal and political action.”